dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

-shouldSkipMarkup         | If set to true, DocFX would not render triple-slash-comments in source code as markdown. filter                   | Defines the filter configuration file, please go to [How to filter out unwanted apis attributes](./howto_filter_out_unwanted_apis_attributes.md) for more details. useCompatibilityFileName | If set to true, DocFX would keep `` ` `` in comment id instead of replacing it with `-`.
+shouldSkipMarkup         | If set to true, DocFX would not render triple-slash-comments in source code as markdown. filter                   | Defines the filter configuration file, please go to [How to filter out unwanted apis attributes](./howto_filter_out_unwanted_apis_attributes.md) for more details. useCompatibilityFileName | If set to true, DocFX would keep `` ` `` in comment id instead of replacing it with `-`. properties               |  Defines an optional set of MSBuild properties used when interpreting project files.
+These are the same properties that are passed to msbuild via the `/property:name=value` command line argument.

 **Sample**
 ```json